 State Farm Stadium – Home ground to Arizona Cardinals

-State Farm Stadium, located in Glendale, Arizona, serves as the home ground for the Arizona Cardinals, an NFL team.
+State Farm Stadium, located in Glendale, Arizona, is the home ground for the Arizona Cardinals, an NFL team.
 Since its opening, the stadium has witnessed numerous memorable moments and significant games for the Cardinals.
-Here are some highlights of the stadium’s history in relation to the Arizona Cardinals:
+Here are some highlights of the stadium’s history about the Arizona Cardinals:

 - Opening Games: The first preseason football game at State Farm Stadium took place on August 12, 2006, with the Cardinals defeating the Pittsburgh Steelers, and the first regular-season game occurred on September 10, 2006, against the San Francisco 49ers, which the Cardinals won.
 Notably, the stadium’s air-conditioning system allowed the Cardinals to host their home opener on the NFL’s opening weekend for the first time since the team relocated to Arizona in 1988.